 Nancy is a strong advocate for a bike friendly Sunnyvale and she continually promotes safer biking facilities in Sunnyvale.

-Nancy worked hard this past year as Vice Mayor to provide Sunnyvale residents and the Council with plans showing different ways to incorporate safe sidewalks and bike paths into our City’s transportation system, so the people of Sunnyvale can decide on the best option.
-Nancy is a leader who listens to the people about how to make Sunnyvale a safer and more liveable city.
+Nancy worked hard this past year as Vice Mayor to provide Sunnyvale residents and the Council with plans showing different ways to incorporate safe sidewalks and bike paths into our City’s transportation system, so the people of Sunnyvale could decide on the best option.

 Vision Zero – a plan to entirely eliminate traffic fatalities in Sunnyvale holds a special place in Nancy’s heart.
 Having lost friends and family to bike and traffic collisions, Nancy recognizes the importance of ensuring the Vision Zero plan is comprehensive and places user safety above all other considerations.